- What is Botox and What Are Its Uses?

 Botulism does not usually cause fever, however, swelling and swelling accompanied by a fever might suggest an infection of the injection site by other pathogens.

-Another side effect is the drying of mouth for a duration after the Botox injection.
+- Another side effect is the drying of the mouth for a duration after the Botox injection.

-A research study to correlate the effects of Botox on breastfeeding on rodents exposed that it has an exceptionally negative effect on the offspring’s weight and bone development.
+- A research study to correlate the effects of Botox and breastfeeding on rodents exposed that it has an exceptionally negative effect on the offspring’s weight and bone development.

 There’s no research study on the quantity of time it considers Botox to metabolize out of breast milk, or perhaps if it transfers to breast milk.
 Unlike alcohol or other drugs, Botox stays in the local tissue for months Relied on Source at a time.
 As a result, pumping and dumping is most likely not a reliable solution.